-Research Histories TranslationThe World War II History Project is a 501(c)(3) organization dedicated to educating current and future generations, with a particular focus on reconciliation that leads to understanding and peace.
+Research Histories TranslationThe World War II History Project is a non-profit, 501(c)(3) organization dedicated to educating current and future generations, with a particular focus on reconciliation that leads to understanding and peace.

 Heather Steele is an American who speaks German and French, and who lived, worked, and studied in Berlin shortly after the Wall came down.
 She spent five years exploring the city’s World War II legacy before returning to the States for a University of Chicago MBA.
 She then joined the corporate world, ran a $200 million product line, and subsequently founded and ran a police foundation which won over $2.2 million in federal Department of Justice grants to provide training to justice professionals.

 In 2010, she started interviewing American, British, Canadian, French and German World War II veterans and conducting archival research into their stories.
 By 2015, she had gathered over 100 interviews with American and Allied veterans, and over 100 interviews with German veterans, in their own languages.
 Her determination to uncover archival documents relevant to their stories has led to a deeper understanding of WWII holdings in American and European archives.

 In 2013, she founded the World War II History Project as a vehicle to educate the public about World War II, and in 2016, she started helping professors, historians, universities, authors, and family members with archival research on a volunteer basis.

 She has guided veterans and family members on tours of European battlefields that are meaningful to them – to visit the sites where they, their fathers and grandfathers fought, and in some cases, where they made the ultimate sacrifice and are now buried.